vedmant/kohana-menu/README.md

-# Menu generator for Kohana 3
+# Menu generator for Kohana 3 version 2.0 WIP

+This is a fork of the original Kohana Menu module by Bastian Bräu.
+I've customized it to my own needs.
+Notable changes:

+* Support for Twitter Bootstrap 2.0 style menus (icons, dropdown menus)
+* Menu items are objects
+* General code improvements + usage of PHP 5.4

 ## Basics